openebs-archive/openebs-docs/docs/installation.md

 **Setup Helm**

-You should have [configured helm](https://docs.helm.sh/using_helm/#from-script) on your Kubernetes cluster as a prerequisite.
+You should have the [configured helm](https://docs.helm.sh/using_helm/#from-script) on your Kubernetes cluster as a prerequisite.

 **Setup RBAC for Tiller before Installing OpenEBS Chart**